Jefferson River Flood Mitigation Project

 Complete Memo on Special Improvement District

-Now that the resolution of intent has been approved, a Notice of Intent to create the District must be sent to each property owner within the proposed boundaries.
+Once the resolution of intent was approved, a Notice of Intent to create the District was sent to each property owner within the proposed boundaries.
 This notice was printed and mailed Tuesday, October 4, 2022.
 Written protests were accepted through October 21, 2022, at 5PM.
 Protests were required to have been in writing, identify the property owned by the protestor, and be signed by all owners of the property to be qualified.

 ZERO PROTESTS WERE RECIEVED!